I recently was sent a few tips by Shop Bella Bag founder Cassandra Connors

 We all know that thrifting & buying pre-owned luxury items is on the rise.
 Nothing is worst that thinking that you got something authentic and getting home and realizing that it's a straight FAKE!

-Check out these five tips from Cassandra:- Counting stitches.
+• Counting stitches.
 While tedious and somewhat frustrating, counting stitches can really be a deal breaking when it comes to authenticating a bag.
 Keep in mind that the real deals often have a much more complex stitching design that most knock-offs.

-- Examine interior and exterior logo stamp.
+• Examine interior and exterior logo stamp.
 While knock-off logos might look like the real deal at a glance, a thorough examination is necessary to find the minor detail differences between the real logo and the knock-off logo.

-- Trace serial numbers.
+• Trace serial numbers.
 Serial numbers almost always seal the deal in authenticating a bag.
 The serial number assigns a specific number to one designer piece that involves the history of the bag.
 A knock-off serial number will not show up in a designer database as it was most likely made up.

-- Test hardware magnetism.
+• Test hardware magnetism.
 This has a lot to do with the materials there are generally used with a specific brand.
 When the material used of the real deal is known, it’s easy to compare the differences.

-- Inspect zipper heads.
+• Inspect zipper heads.
 Each brand uses a different zipper brand, and almost always uses the industrial ones.
 Also, zipper head designs are almost always altered, and because the zipper is such a small details, it can sometimes be hard to catch.

 I hope these tips help!
 Feel free to share them with a friend.